lgirma/boost-forms/README.md

 ### Why boost-web-forms?

 * Works with vanilla JS
-* Built-in react and svelte support
+* React and svelte support
 * No schema or configuration needed to generate forms (although supported)
 * Out-of-the-box support for popular UI kits (bootstrap, bulma, etc.)
 * API is as close to the DOM API as possible